uclnlp/fakenewschallenge/README.md

 function is defined in `util.py`.
 The predictions made are equivalent to those submitted during the competition.

-Alternatively, as suggested by the organisers of the competition, the validity of the submission can be checked by training the model with different seeds and evaluating the average performance of the system.
+Alternatively, as suggested by the organizers of the competition, the validity of the submission can be checked by training the model with different seeds and evaluating the average performance of the system.